nledford/Pi-Hole-VPS-Tutorial/README.md

 Now that our server has been set up and is secure, we will now install the **Pi-Hole** software.
 The installation is fairly simple and requires a small amount of configuration on our part.

 Please note that on a Raspberry Pi we would be asked to set a [static IP address](https://support.google.com/fiber/answer/3547208?hl=en).
 This is important because we do not want the IP address of a DNS server to be constantly changing.
 However, since we are using a VPS, the static IP address has already been set for us.
-The networking interface will also be automatically selected as well since only one, `eth0`, will be available to us at the time of installation.
+The networking interface will also be automatically selected as well since only one interface, `eth0`, will be available to us at the time of installation.

 - Run the offical [**Pi-Hole** installer](https://github.com/pi-hole/pi-hole/blob/master/automated%20install/basic-install.sh)
     ```shell